JetBrains/intellij-sdk-docs/basics/getting_started/setting_up_environment.md

 <br/>
 <br/>
 *  Specify the **Sandbox Home** directory.
-   The *Sandbox Home* directory stores the settings of the IDE development instance launched from a Plugin Project's **Run** configration.
+   The *Sandbox Home* directory stores the settings of the IDE development instance launched from a Plugin Project's **Run** configuration.
    Shown below is the default *Sandbox Home* directory for a user on Mac OS X. Any directory can be chosen as the *Sandbox Home* location.
    Use the ellipsis button (shown below) to define a custom location.